 The fact that this stuff started so long ago and that even Clay seems to agree he should have been fired from the Dean campaign, but instead he was able to build an entire successful career on it while continuing to abuse people is such a great illustration of how tolerance of chauvinism systematically holds women back and keeps us out of leadership positions while simultaneously reinforcing itself by promoting these men ever higher.

-Every man that abuses people and gets ahead is both keeping at least one other person from succeeding, and taking up space that should go to people with better judgement than his.
-Then people look around and wonder why they don’t see as many women qualified for top leadership positions!
+Every man that gets ahead while abusing people is keeping at least one other person from succeeding, and is taking up space that should go to people with better judgement than his.
+Then people look around and wonder why they don’t see as many women “qualified” for top leadership positions!
 Women are missing the opportunity to build our careers because we are trying to protect our dignity and bodily integrity from creeps who some other men think are geniuses.

 I’m not mad at people for not exposing this sooner, because I know how hard it is (was?) to go public.
 I’m disgusted at Clay himself, but even more sick of the systems that just continue this culture and people who refuse to think beyond their own tiny bubbles. (ie: Well he’s not harassing me or anyone I care about, so I’m OK.)
 Of course I’m disappointed with Joe Trippi, but I wouldn’t expect any better from him.
 People like him are the reason I avoid certain lines of work.

 Of course we should be able to expect our leaders to do better, but given that most of them are men that got there by succeeding in the current culture (if not actual harassers themselves) or women who got there by not rocking the boat too much, I’m not counting on them.
 The rest of us need to take care of each other by speaking out as publicly as we can when we find out about this stuff.